-- Best Luxury Hotel: Brenners Park-Hotel & Spa
+- Luxury Hotel: Brenners Park-Hotel & Spa

-- Best Mid-Range Hotel: Hotel Schwarzwald-Gasthof Rößle
+- Mid-Range Hotel: Hotel Schwarzwald-Gasthof Rößle

-- Best Budget Hotel: Black Forest Hostel
+- Budget Hotel: Black Forest Hostel

-- Best Rental: Apartment Gartenloge
+- Vacation Rental: Apartment Gartenloge

-See Related: Best Things to do in the Black Forest, Germany
+See Related: Best Things to Do in the Black Forest, Germany

 9. Visit the Deutsches Museum

 Address: Hinter dem Gießhaus 3, 10117 Berlin, Germany

 Let your kids learn and explore during family vacations at the Deutsches Museum (German Museum).
 This museum opened its doors more than a century ago and currently holds one of the world’s most valuable natural history collections.
 It’s also the largest science and technology museum in the entire world!

 Visitors are invited to have hands-on experience with exhibits, experiments, and media stations at the main building on Münchner Museumsinsel, the Verkehrszentrum transport museum close to Bavariapark, and the Flugwerft Schleissheim aviation museum.